pchrysomeris/ai-at-edge-iarm/README.md

 ### Description:
-IARM selects each time the most suitable nodes, in a Kubernetes cluster (MEC System), for the deployment of the Artificial Intelligence Functions (AIFs), leveraging system-level metrics and the accelerators' availability, while meetings specific SLOs, eg., low latency.
+IARM selects each time the most suitable nodes, in a Kubernetes cluster (MEC System), for the deployment of Artificial Intelligence Functions (AIFs), leveraging system-level metrics and the accelerators' availability, while meetings specific SLOs, eg., low latency.
-It also supports dynamic migration of the AIFs between the accelerators/nodes of the cluster to accommodate for abrupt changes in the cluster.
+It also supports dynamic migration of the AIFs between the accelerators/nodes of the cluster (within the MEC System) to accommodate for abrupt changes..

 ---
 ## IARM's main function ##

-IARM is sent a AIFD.yml (AIF Descriptor yaml) as a request from MEO, for inference serving.
+IARM receives an AIF Descriptor yaml (AIFD.yml) as a request from MEO, for inference serving.
 It then chooses the most suitable AIF version and cluster node for the AIF deployment, and responds to MEO with a sorted list of the AIF deployment options.
+The supported versions span from multi-arch CPU (x86, ARM), and multi-framework (TF, TensorRT), to heterogeneous hardware (GPU, FPGA).

 **Input:**
 - **AIFD.yaml**: YAML file - The AIF Descriptor yaml